I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdpc/nf-wdfdpc-wdfdpccreate.md

 ## -remarks
 <p>A driver typically calls <b>WdfDpcCreate</b> from within its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function.</p>

-<p>When a driver creates a DPC object, it must specify a parent object in the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure.
+<p>When a driver creates a DPC object, it must specify a parent object in the <b>ParentObject</b> member of the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure.
 The parent object can be a framework device object or any object whose chain of parents leads to a framework device object.
 The framework will delete the DPC object when it deletes the device object.</p>

 <p>Calling <b>WdfDpcCreate</b> creates a framework DPC object and registers an <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function.
-To schedule execution of the callback function, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547148">WdfDpcEnqueue</a>. </p>
+To schedule execution of the callback function, the driver must call <a href="..\wdfdpc\nf-wdfdpc-wdfdpcenqueue.md">WdfDpcEnqueue</a>. </p>

 <p>If your driver provides <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback functions for the framework timer object, note that the framework calls these callback functions at IRQL = PASSIVE_LEVEL.</p>

 <p>For more information about using DPC objects, see <a href="wdf.servicing_an_interrupt">Servicing an Interrupt</a>.</p>

-<p>The following code example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551298">WDF_DPC_CONFIG_INIT</a> structure and then creates a DPC object. </p>

-<p>A driver typically calls <b>WdfDpcCreate</b> from within its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function.</p>

-<p>When a driver creates a DPC object, it must specify a parent object in the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure.
-The parent object can be a framework device object or any object whose chain of parents leads to a framework device object.
-The framework will delete the DPC object when it deletes the device object.</p>

-<p>Calling <b>WdfDpcCreate</b> creates a framework DPC object and registers an <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function.
-To schedule execution of the callback function, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547148">WdfDpcEnqueue</a>. </p>

-<p>If your driver provides <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback functions for the framework timer object, note that the framework calls these callback functions at IRQL = PASSIVE_LEVEL.</p>

-<p>For more information about using DPC objects, see <a href="wdf.servicing_an_interrupt">Servicing an Interrupt</a>.</p>

-<p>The following code example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551298">WDF_DPC_CONFIG_INIT</a> structure and then creates a DPC object. </p>
+<p>The following code example initializes a <a href="..\wdfdpc\nf-wdfdpc-wdf-dpc-config-init.md">WDF_DPC_CONFIG_INIT</a> structure and then creates a DPC object. </p>

 ## -requirements
 <table>